 Operating expenditure (opex) refers to the operating, maintenance and other costs of a non-capital nature incurred by a service provider in the provision of distribution pipeline services.
-This expenditure also includes costs incurred in increasing long-term demand for pipeline services and otherwise developing the market for pipeline services.
+This expenditure also includes costs incurred in increasing longterm demand for pipeline services and otherwise developing the market for pipeline services.

 Envestra has applied a base year roll forward method of forecasting opex.
-It proposed opex of \$344 million (\$2010-11) over the access arrangement period, representing a real increase of 20 per cent on actual incurred expenditure in the earlier access arrangement period.
-The increase has been principally substantiated by the need for expenditures not undertaken in the previous period due to financial pressures, increased volume and price assumptions for unaccounted for gas, and the need for various one off costs and step changes for circumstances not reflected in the earlier access arrangement period.
+It proposed opex of \$110 million (\$2010-11) over the access arrangement period, representing a real increase of 16 per cent on actual incurred expenditure in the earlier access arrangement period.
+This increase has been principally substantiated by increasing unaccounted for gas (UAG) costs, the need for increased network development, and various non-base year costs and increases resulting from input cost escalation.